Top 5 cement companies to command 55% market share by FY25

 The acquisition provides readymade capacity, limestone reserves and prevents companies from the hassle of longer gestation periods for stabilisation of operations in case of a greenfield unit, she said.

-With another asset block of 28 tonne is in pipeline for acquisition, ICRA expects M&A deals to continue on the back of the aggressive growth plans of the large incumbent players who want to maintain their market share, she added.
+With another asset block of 28 tonnes in the pipeline for acquisition, ICRA expects M&A deals to continue on the back of the aggressive growth plans of the large incumbent players who want to maintain their market share, she added.

 The consolidation, taking place across India, is primarily led by the eastern and the western regions.